Iron Mountain Central Historic District: Bolognesi Building (114 E. Brown)

 The Bolognesi Building was constructed between 1904 and 1908 for Joseph Bolognesi, who ran a saloon.
 Bolognesi ran a series of restaurants and bars at the property, including the Roma Restaurant, "Joseph Bolognesi's tavern," and the Milano Restaurant.
 The Bolognesi family lived upstairs.
 By 1959, the building contained Strong's Bar, owned by Jack S. Strong.
 That changed into Mayme's Bar, owned by Mrs. Mary F. Strong.
 By the late 1970s Robert J. Bouche and his wife Nancy M. Bouche (Mary Strong's daughter) owned the bar.
 The Bouche family still owns the bar.
 The Bolognesi Building is a two-story red brick store building with 5 square-head windows in the upstairs front and entirely finished with modern siding.

 Swedish Methodist Episcopal Church (116 W. Brown)

 This building was constructed in 1907/08 for the Swedish Methodist Episcopal Church, closely following a design in Benjamin D. and Max Charles Price's 1907 Church Plans.
 The church changed its name to Wesley M. E. Church in 1939, and in 1944 merged to form Trinity.
 The Trinity congregation used this church building until early 1954, when they moved to a new church on S. Carpenter.
 The Assembly of God Church used the building from 1954 through 1979.
-It is currently vacant.
+As of October 2023, the building remains vacant.
 The church is a dark red brick cross-gable structure with a square tower.
 The double-door entry is reached by a long stair and has a large Gothic window above.